-Colleges:University of PittsburghEastern Washington UniversityIndiana Wesleyan UniversityGardner Webb UniversityDegrees:BA: English with minor in CommunicationBAE: English with minors in Communication and HistoryMaster of EducationAdd on Master in Education AdministrationDepartment:EnglishCourses Taught:H. English IV, English IV, and English IEmail Addresses:Schedule:P.1 - English IVP.2 - English IP.3 - PlanningP.4 - H. English IV
+Colleges:University of PittsburghEastern Washington UniversityIndiana Wesleyan UniversityGardner Webb UniversityDegrees:BA: English with a minor in CommunicationBAE: English with minors in Communication and HistoryMaster of EducationAdd on Master in Education AdministrationDepartment:EnglishCourses Taught:H. English IV, English IV, and English IEmail Addresses:Schedule:P.1 - English IVP.2 - PlanningP.3 - English IVP.4 - English I

 “We cannot always build the future for our youth, but we can build our youth for the future.” ~Franklin Delano Roosevelt